blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 ## Multiple sprites

-Another benefit of using classes is realized when you create multiple instances of the same class.
+You realize another benefit of using classes when you create multiple instances of a class.
 For example, you can define a *Sprite* class, which separates all the logic and data associated with the bird sprites from the main program, and create multiple instances of birds on the screen, each with its own position data.

 ```python
 import pyxel